AI marketing – it’s the next big thing.

 NLP doesn’t just work right off the bat, as it were.
 It first needs to be trained to “understand” a certain topic.
 But, once it does, you simply input data – such as sports results – and it creates content for publication.

-As you can see from the article above, this has been going on successfully for a long time – and it won’t be long until an AI marketing program can be trained to produce quality blog and other written content on more complicated topics like you write to market your business every single day.
+As you can see from the article above, this has been going on successfully for a long time – and it won't be long until an AI marketing program can be trained to produce a quality blog and other written content on more complicated topics like you write to market your business every single day.
+It is important that digital marketers and leaders like chief marketing officers are on the same page when it comes to adopting AI.

 Lead Generation and Nurturing

-Using AI marketing tools to produce written content is the sort of thing that will likely be met with the most resistance from marketers and perhaps even the general public as the years go by.
+Using Artificial Intelligence marketing tools like Shopia to produce written content is the sort of thing that will likely be met with the most resistance from marketers and perhaps even the general public as the years go by.
 Do we really want to read what a machine has to say about our favourite subjects?
 Surely the human touch will always be needed for that… Who knows?

 What’s more likely to make an impact is the way AI marketing tools can be used for streamlining certain laborious and less creative tasks.